 - Augustana ranks among the top 60 U.S. liberal arts colleges in the sciences, based on the number of graduates earning Ph.D.s.

 70% for medical and dental over last 5 years, compared to 47% nationwide

 100% for chemistry, occupational therapy and physical therapy

 - Guaranteed and early acceptance agreements for dental students with Southern Illinois University and University of Iowa

-- Guaranteed and early acceptance agreements for veterinarian students with the University of Illinois College of Veterinary Medicine
+- Guaranteed and early acceptance agreements for veterinarian students with the University of Illinois College of Veterinary Medicine (Illinois residents only)

 - Coordinated degree programs with top ABET (accreditation board for engineering and technology) accredited engineering schools at the University of Illinois (Urbana-Champaign), Purdue University, Washington University (St. Louis), Iowa State University, University of Iowa and University of Minnesota.
 Students earn a bachelor of arts degree from Augustana and a bachelor of science degree in engineering from partnering school

 - Augustana owns and uses three environmental field stations comprising more than 600 acres, providing students and faculty the opportunity to test theory through direct observation and research.

 Director, Public Relations and Arts Promotion